MyMT™ Blog

 I’ve based most of the information in the MyMT™ programmes and in the MyMT™ Education courses in women’s healthy ageing research.

 In many countries where women live to a long age, and experience less cardiac, joint and immune health problems, there is a focus on growing citrus fruits such as lemon and orange trees.
-As such, research on citrus fruits has gathered momentum over the decades.

 It’s now well evidenced that Bergamot oil has antiseptic and anti-bacterial qualities and is also used as an anti-depressant.